GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/automated-testing/index.md

 ---

 Automated testing tools provide a great way to regularly test a large amount of your extension's functionality.
-This can be useful to ensure key functionality is working and as a way to avoid regressions between releases.
+This can be useful to ensure key functionality is working and avoids regressions between releases.

-## Unit testing
+## Unit testing Chrome Extensions

 [Unit testing][unit-testing] allows small sections of code to be tested in isolation from the rest of your extension, and outside of the browser.
+For example, you could write a unit test to ensure that a helper method correctly writes a value to storage when called.

 Code written without using extension APIs can be tested as normal, using a framework such as [Jest][jest].
 To make code easier to test this way, consider using techniques such as